funkrusher/fk-framework-quarkus-jooq/README.md

 The used versions of third-party libraries must be balanced with each other.

-we need to use jOOQ 3.16 instead of the latest jOOQ, because testcontainers only provides a mariadb 10.6 in its latest version, and mariadb 10.6 is only supported by jOOQ 3.16.
-See:
+i use jOOQ 3.16 instead of the latest jOOQ, because it was the most convenient for me, because Linux Mint (my development-os), only installs Mariadb 10.6 by default and it was too much hassle to install a newer version.
+I will upgrade eventually, see:
 - https://www.jooq.org/download/support-matrix

-We need to use Quarkus 3.0.0.Beta, because the jOOQ Code Generator already creates the "jakarta.*" package imports for stuff that was in "javax.*" before.
-Quarkus only starts to support this migration of Jakarta, beginning with 3.0.0.

 We also can check conflicting dependencies, with gradlew.
 For example.
 The following command would check the dependency `validation-api` in our module `fk_backend` and show as all versions of this (possibly transitive) dependency in the runtime classpath:
 ```code